CHPrado/star-wars-character/README.md

 # Star wars

-An app where you can search for a Star Wars character, see it's detailed information and save it to check it out later.
+An app where you can search for a Star Wars character, see it's detailed information and save it as favorite to check it out later.

 ## Setup app